Starter-Kit

 - Search for the next power towers you can find and click on its footprint.

-- Continue the line to the best of your ability press CTRL+F while the line is still selected.
-Select all nodes you have created by Entering
+. - Continue the power line to the best of your ability.
+Once done, press CTRL+F while the line is still selected.
+Then enter/type

 child selected type:node AND untagged

-to select all nodes with any tag. - Now press the
+, which will select all nodes without a tag on that line. - Now press the

 Power Tower